How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Mistake 2: Ignoring mandatory setbacks.
 Fix: Identify your exact setback requirements and design your building to work brilliantly within the compliant buildable area.

-Mistake 3: Overloading the ground floor instead of going vertical.
+Mistake 3: Trying to fit everything on the ground floor.
 Fix: Embrace the duplex model.
 Separate public and private zones across two floors with a properly proportioned staircase.

 Mistake 4: Poor ventilation planning.
 Fix: Design every room for cross-ventilation.
 Orient the kitchen away from the west wall.
 Choose a hip roof over a flat roof.

 Mistake 5: Inadequate or missing parking.
-Fix: Reserve 3 metres by 6 metres for parking from day one of the design.
-Design the gate opening at minimum 3.5 metres wide.
+Fix: Reserve 3 by 6 metres for parking from day one of the design.
+Design the gate opening at a minimum of 3.5 metres wide.

 Mistake 6: Ignoring drainage and flooding risk.
-Fix: Set finished floor level at minimum 600 millimetres above grade, slope the compound away from the building, install perimeter drain channels, and extend roof eaves to 600 millimetres minimum.
+Fix: Set finished floor level at minimum 600 millimetres above grade, slope the compound away from the building, install perimeter drain channels, and extend roof eaves to 600 millimetres minimum on all sides.

 Mistake 7: Forgetting generator bay, borehole positioning, water storage, and gatehouse.
 Fix: Allocate specific space for every infrastructure element before the floor plan is finalised.